tolek102/10x-cards-astro/.ai/api-plan.md

 - **Business Logic Mapping:**
   - **Manual Flashcard Creation & Updating:** Enforces character limits and returns appropriate error messages if violated.
   - **Automatic Flashcard Generation:** Processes long text via an AI API.
-Generated flashcards candidates are generated with the `source` set to "AI" and must adhere to length restrictions - save to database only if accepted by user.
+Generated flashcards candidates are generated with the `source` set to "AI" and `candidate` set to 'true' and also must adhere to length restrictions.
   - **Pagination, Filtering, and Sorting:** Implemented in list endpoints to efficiently handle large datasets.

 - **Error Handling:**